AnthonySTZ/EuclideOpenGL/README.md

 ## Geometry System

-I decided to use a half-edge daat structure to store mesh data.
+I decided to use a half-edge data structure to store mesh data.